IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 Our SimpleSig line is “ABS-like” in that that provides ABS-style signal indications of how much track is clear ahead – 3 or more blocks gives you a clear signal, 2 gives you a clear or advance approach (your choice), 1 gives you approach, and something immediately ahead gives you a stop.

-The part where it’s “ABS-like” is that in places where normally you would have a control point, such as at junctions or the ends of sidings, the standard usually just routes ABS signals through the route selected.
+The part where it’s “ABS-like” is that in places where normally you would have a control point, such as at junctions or the ends of sidings, the standard just routes ABS signals through the route selected.
 So at the end of a siding, you’d only get a red signal if the switch was set against you or there was a train in the way.
-Otherwise, you'd see greens for a clear route, etc.
+Otherwise, you'd see greens for a clear route, etc.  For a graphic demonstrating what I mean, see [What Prototype Does SimpleSig Model?](tips.md#what-prototype-does-simplesig-model) in the FAQ.

 We think it's a pretty good balance of operation and simplicity for what most modelers are looking for.
 It combines useful, prototypical signal indications that your visitors and operators will understand with simple, plug-and-play installation.